djcommand/docker-kafka/README.md

 * No dependency on an external Zookeeper host, or linking to another container
 * Zookeeper and Kafka are configured to work together out of the box

+In the box
+---
+* **dj/kafka**

+  The docker image with both Kafka and Zookeeper.
+Built from the `kafka` directory.

+Build from Source
+---

+    docker build -t dj/kafka kafka/

 Run
 ---
 For starting and accessing Kafka from various clients: